Martha-Irhirhi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confuse_dsmiley is a file that displays a confused smiley "(Ôo)'.

-2-hellofile is a file that displays  the content of the /etc/passwd file.
+2-hellofile is a file that displays  the content of the /etc/passwd file

+3-twofiles displays  the content of /etc/passwd and /etc/hosts.